atantos/Swirl.jl/README.md

 `Swirl.jl` comes with the **`Julia` Basics** course, which includes:

-#### 1. Basic Math and Variables
+#### 1. Basic Math and Bindings
 - Arithmetic operations (+, -, *, /, ^)
-- Variable assignment and naming
+- Biding creation and naming
-- Updating variables
+- Updating bindings

 #### 2. Types and Functions
 - Understanding `Julia`'s type system